 The Six Flags address is 275 Riverside Parkway Southwest, Austell, GA 30168, if you need to get directions.
 Six Flags phone number is (770) 739-3400, just in case.

 The operator I talked to mentioned that often the park will open the main gate 30 minutes prior to the scheduled opening of the park.
 It helps to thin the crowds at the gate.
 So look up when Six Flags opens on the day you’d like to visit, then be there 30 minutes before that.

-Generally, they’ll have the Georgia Cyclone (this roller coaster will return in 2018 as the new and improved Twisted Cyclone) and Georgia Scorcher open early as well.
+Some of their rollercoasters may be open early too.
 This is a great time to hit these rides and likely ride again and again.
 Especially some of the most popular thrill rides.
 During our latest visit, this tip rang true, so get there before opening for no-line roller coaster rides.

 Those with the inside scoop on Six Flags Over Georgia rides head to the back of the park and work their way to the front.
 If you like trills, that means go directly to Metropolis Park.